Not sure what the next step on your path is? Let our staff help you along the way.

 What is a Learner Mentor?

-A Learner Mentor is assigned to each student at Richard Bland College.
+A Learner Mentor is assigned to each student at Richard Bland College of William & Mary.
 Learner Mentors:

 - Are a point of contact throughout your time at RBC

 - Are someone to go to with your questions and needs

 - Help you develop an individualized academic plan

 - Help you explore majors and careers

 - Connect you to tutors and provide you with strategies to be successful in your class

 - Richard Bland College Learner Mentor video

 Who is my Learner Mentor?